mattmaynes2/aria/research/CommunicationProtocols.md

 ### Selection Criteria
   The available communication protocols will be evaluated based largly on the non-functional requirements of our system.
-For the protocols, this includes: battery life of devices, range, reliability, interoperability, data transmission rate, number of concurrent connections, device discovery time, and cost.
+For the protocols, this includes: ease of integration with devices, battery life of devices, range, reliability, interoperability, data transmission rate, number of concurrent connections, device discovery time, and cost.

 ZigBee